-Creativity is the use of imagination or original ideas, especially in the production of a piece of artistic work, such as writing.
-Narratives are written to unfold and share real or imagined experiences using effective techniques, illustrative details, and a clear sequence of events.
+Creativity is the use of imagination or original ideas, especially in the production of an artistic work, such as writing.
+Narratives are written about real or imagined experiences, but have descriptive details, well-developed characters, and clear event sequences.

 Choose five images.
-These images can be found online, from newspapers or magazines, old photographs, or a combination of these.
+These images can be found online, cut from newspapers or magazines, old photographs, or a combination of these.
 Use these images to write a narrative.